 Keep an eye on this part because if you cannot manage to fully cover the issue in detail, your BDAR application will not be approved by the Department of Education.

 They are selective about the case.
 As we already mentioned, the strict evaluation rules that DOE put on this matter make it a little tougher for students to get approval.
 You need to deliver the right message throughout your claim and support those arguments with evidence.
 You can attach a screenshot of the messages or call recordings, if possible.
 In a class-action lawsuit, officials accused UOP of various illegal acts, and you can analyze them to see whether or not any of them happened to you.
 In the next paragraph, we will explore those claims so that you can better understand and write a practical application that can help you get the University of Phoenix loan discharge.

 How was the University of Phoenix involved in those actions?

-Of course, things didn’t work out well, and after all these years, they finally found out that UOP was lying about all that statistics and inflating rates to attract more students.
+After all these years, the FTC raised claims that the university was lying about all that statistics and inflating rates to attract more students.
 Would you spend thousands of dollars or take a huge loan just because of attending a school where only 1 of 5 students graduate?
-The answer is no. In your BDAR claim, try to explain this matter clearly so that your chances of acquiring student loan discharge from the phoenix university increase.
+The answer is no. In your BDAR claim, try to explain this matter clearly so that your chances of acquiring student loan discharge from the Phoenix university increase.